- Message from Program Director

 Korbel students: If you are currently enrolled in the Interdisciplinary International Law and Human Rights Certificate Program and are near graduation, please complete the online Certificate Petition Form.
 If you have questions, please contact Randy Wagner.

 The joint certificate in International Law and Human Rights allows graduate students at both the Sturm College of Law (Sturm) and the Josef Korbel School of International Studies (Korbel) to pursue interdisciplinary studies in international human rights law.
 For decades, students at Sturm and Korbel have shown a strong interest in international human rights law while both schools have historically offered a broad range of courses in the area.
 Moreover, students from both schools have gone on to careers in various aspects of international human rights work.
 The joint certificate in International Law and Human Rights integrates the strengths and many course offerings at each school with the goal of enriching and deepening the students understanding of international law and human rights—which they may then carry over into the job market.

-[The certificate co-Directors are Professor Claude d’Estree (Josef Korbel School) & Annecoos Wiersema (Sturm College of Law)].
+[The Faculty co-Directors are Professor Claude d’Estree (Josef Korbel School) & Professor Celia Taylor (Sturm College of Law)].